wilko90/Simply-Scran/README.md

 This website is designed for users to be able to ensure that the best possible food items are produced every time with a simple interactive interface.

-* `As a visiting user I want to be able to understand the websites purpose so i can decide if i want to continue navigating`
+* `As a visiting user I want to be able to understand the websites purpose so I can decide if i want to continue navigating`

 * `As an invovled user I want the surface to be simple with an aesthetically pleasing design`